Havarti Cheese vs Monterey Jack Cheese

 Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of 40–45% (typically).
 Havarti's texture can be described as "smooth".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of 40–45% (typically).
 Monterey Jack's texture can be described as "mild to firm".

-Havarti Cheese has a mild, buttery flavor.
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging